Spike and slab Bayesian sparse principal component analysis: Asymptotic properties

 \section{Asymptotic properties}

 This section studies the asymptotical properties of the posterior in (\ref{posterior}) and the variational posterior in (\ref{eqn:MF-posterior}).
-We work with a subset selection prior, which includes the spike and slab prior in (\ref{spike-and-slab-prior}) as a special case.
-This prior is constructed as follows: First, a dimension $s$ is chosen from a prior $\pi$ on the set $\{0, \dots, p\}$.
-Next, a set $S$ is randomly chosen uniformly from the set $\{1, \dots, p\}$ such that its cardinality $|S| = s$.
-Last, conditional on $S$, if $j \in S$, then the prior for $\theta_j$ is chosen to be $\int_A g(\theta_j|\lambda_1, A) d\Pi(A)$; if $j \not\in S$, then $\theta_j$ is set to $0_r'$.
+We work with the subset selection prior, which includes the spike and slab prior in (\ref{spike-and-slab-prior}) as a special case, which is constructed as follows: First, a number $s$ is chosen from a prior $\pi$ on the set $\{0, \dots, p\}$.
+Next, a set $S$ is chosen uniformly from the set $\{1, \dots, p\}$ such that its cardinality $|S| = s$.
+Last, conditional on $S$, if $j \in S$, then the prior for $\theta_j$ is chosen to be $\int_{A \in V_{r,r}} g(\theta_j|\lambda_1, A) d\Pi(A)$; if $j \not\in S$, then $\theta_j$ is set to $0_r'$.
 The prior is given as follows:

 Note that (\ref{spike-and-slab-prior}) is a special case of (\ref{spike-and-slab-v2}) when $\pi(|S|)$ is the beta-binomial distribution.
 That is, $s|\kappa \sim \text{binomial}(p, \kappa)$ and $\kappa \sim \text{Beta}(\alpha_1, \alpha_2)$.